pauloJorgeLopes/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Function Point API!
+You can use our Application Program Inteface to access Function Point API endpoints; those can get information on various items from our database.

 We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+To your right hand side you can view code snippets to assist you in using our API, use the upper tabs list to cycle between a couple different languages.

 This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Feel free to use it as a base for your own API's documentation as well.

 # Authentication